openstates/documentation/docs/data/index.md

 |  **Organization** | A generic term used to represent a few different concepts: legislatures, chambers, committees, and political parties. |
 |      **Post**     | A particular role within an organization, typically used to represent a seat in the legislature. (e.g. the District 4 post in the North Carolina Senate Organization) |
 |   **Membership**  | Ties a Person to a Post for a duration of time. |

-(You'll notice these concepts mostly correspond to the v2 GraphQL root nodes.)